Fargo, North Dakota, EXCEEDED my expectations when it came to food.

 701 N University Drive, Fargo, ND

-There are plenty of tables and a high-top bar around half of the perimeter of the space.
-The area is inviting and laid back with giant outdoor games, corn-hole sets, and seating around a firepit.
+There are plenty of tables and a high-top bar around half the perimeter of the space.
+The area is inviting and laid-back with giant outdoor games, corn-hole sets, and seating around a firepit.

 We dined inside the “cabin” area instead.
 I loved the details of the colorful wallpaper, Jenga games on a few tables, and beautifully patterned back pillows on the bench along the wall.